-A literature review should have an introduction, main body and a conclusion.
+A literature review should have an introduction, a main body and a conclusion.

 Introduction